ch-ui-dev/ch-ui/packages/tokens/README.md

 # `@ch-ui/tokens`

-The theme package renders sets of CSS custom properties, a.k.a.
+The tokens package renders sets of CSS custom properties, a.k.a.
 CSS variables, that you can put upstream of a utility system like Tailwind or a web component library like `@ch-ui/elements` (or use on their own of course).

 This package generates tokens using a principled approach that aims to make it easier for platform developers, app developers, and end-users alike to maintain and apply adjustments to an app’s design system tokens.